 - 1.)
 Limit additional suitable natural soil or fill material to 12" - 2.)
-Require a septic inspection at point of sale in the Auburn Watershed Overlay Area
+Require a septic inspection at point of sale in the Auburn Watershed Overlay Area. - 3.)
+Map and text amendment to include minimum lot size to 3 acres and 1 dwelling unit per 3 acres.

-Staff Recommendation: Planning board reviews this document and power point presentation and make suggestions to improve the recommendation provided by staff that was generated out of the 2021 Auburn Lake Study-A Regulatory Environmental, and Economic Analysis of Water Supply Protection
+Staff Recommendation (workshop): Planning board reviews this document and power point presentation and make suggestions to improve the recommendation provided by staff that was generated out of the 2021 Auburn Lake Study-A Regulatory Environmental, and Economic Analysis of Water Supply Protection, Comprehensive Plan, Community Conversations and Council considerations.